Passy Cemetery – The Aristocracy Resting Place

 While only a small in size, tree-lined Passy cemetery contains some of the most beautiful and historically interesting tombstone sculptures in Paris.
-The Passy cemetery is a resting place of some very well known Parisians, including two famous impressionism painters Edouard Manet and Berthe Morisot.
+The Passy cemetery is a resting place of some very well known Parisians.
+The graves of two notable impressionism painters, Edouard Manet and Berthe Morisot, are also here.

 While strolling the leafy grounds, you will see beautiful sculpture-like graves & fascinating historical memorials and chapels.
 This cemetery is full of treasures.
 For some strange reason, the bulk of tourists flock to the famous Pere Laichaise cemetery and seem to overlook this gem (Our luck!!!
 Passy cemetery is still a secret and uncrowded!)

-In the early 19th century Emperor Napoleon I demanded that all the numerous small cemeteries inside the capital city be closed down.
+In the early 19th century Emperor Napoleon I demanded to close down all the numerous small cemeteries inside the capital city.
 He replaced them with fewer and larger cemeteries in the city outskirts.

-Montmartre cemetery was established in the north, Pere-Lachaise cemetery in the east and Montparnasse cemetery in the south.
+They built Montmartre cemetery in the north, Pere-Lachaise cemetery in the east and Montparnasse cemetery in the south.
 The Passy cemetery was built a little later but also originated from Napoleon’s decree.

-In 1820 a small cemetery was built in the village of Passy.
-Passy over 150 years ago was a village and not considered part of Paris.
+In 1820, in the village of Passy, a small cemetery was built.
+Passy then, was a village outside of Paris.
 Many rich, upper class French lived in this village and they chose this small cemetery as their preferred burial place.

 Today Passy is no longer a village but part of Paris.
 Passy is famous for its elegant mansions and gardens.
 This neighbourhood is one of the most expensive in Paris.
-It is therefore not surprising that many important people are buried in Passy cemetery.
+It is therefore not surprising that Passy cemetery is the resting place for so may wealthy Parisians.
 You will find aristocrats, financial &, industrial tycoons, important politicians and famous artists from 19th-century buried here.

 Famous Notables Buried Here